gega/pq/README.md

 int pq_next(struct pq *p);

 Processing the item with the lowest priority value of the queue.
 The returned client ID has the lowest priority field and it's also removed from the queue.
-Returns -1 when the queue is empty.
+Returns 0 when the queue is empty.

 ### pq_iter

-void pq_iter(struct pq *p, void (*f)(int idx, PQ_TYPE pri));
+void pq_iter(struct pq *p, void (*f)(int idx, struct pqi *elm));

-Iterating over the queue and calling the f() function on every item with the idx (client ID) and the current priority.
+Iterating over the queue and calling the f() function on every item with the idx (client ID) and a pointer to the actual item

 ## Design